Stephen and Harriet Myers Residence

 The Stephen and Harriet Myers Residence is located on Livingston Avenue in Albany, New York, United States.
 It is a Greek Revival townhouse built in the mid-19th century.
 In 2004, it was listed on the National Register of Historic Places.
 It is also listed on the New York State Underground Railroad Heritage Trail and is a site on the National Park Service's National Network to Freedom.

-Stephen Myers, himself freed from slavery in his youth, served for a time as chairman of the Vigilance Committee of Albany, which met in the house built and owned by an African American boat captain who was his brother-in-law.
+Stephen Myers, himself freed from slavery in his youth, served for a time as chairman of the Vigilance Committee of Albany, which met in the house built and owned by his brother-in-law, an African American boat captain.
 Stephen and his wife Harriet actively assisted others escaping from slavery for nearly 30 years; he also edited some abolitionist newspapers and spoke with Frederick Douglass at anti-slavery events.

 The house was later saved from demolition during urban renewal in the 1970s.
 It is being restored by the Underground Railroad Education Center, a community-based historical society, with public and private funds.